Amerigeddon: Plot

 In the near future, the United Nations and a shadowy European billionaire globalist permanently disable the United States of America's power grid with an electromagnetic pulse attack.
 The current president, a puppet of the United Nations, declares permanent martial law, and the UN Task Force, consisting of mostly soldiers of Chinese and Russian nationality, occupy the country.
 A detachment of US soldiers is ordered to help the UN forces stage false-flag attacks and make the American public more open to the UN occupation.
 Lieutenant Brandon Lane refuses and defects from the US forces to regroup with his patriotic family.
 The family and their allies fight to save their little part of the United States and send a message to the UN that America will not be controlled by globalists and aliens.
-The patriots successfully resist the initial UN assault after an intense battle, but note the war is only just beginning.
+The patriots successfully resist the initial UN assault after an intense battle, but the war is only just beginning.